whysosuso/whysosuso.github.io/Susovan-Mahapatra.md

 <img class="img-responsive" src="https://i.ibb.co/zZnXkyv/Susovan.png" style="width:300px;height:300px;">
 </p>

-I am passionate about the rapidly evolving Higher Education space across the world and am working towards making my first career and creating impact in the space.
+I really enjoy setting things up; working on projects from scratch and creating systems for scale.
+I am passionate about the rapidly evolving Higher Education space across the world and I am currently helping set a University up!

 I graduated from Ashoka University, a greenfield project, where I studied Economics and International Relations and served as a Resident Assistant for two terms.
-After graduating, I joined the Growth Team at an early stage Edtech start-up.
+After graduating, I joined the Growth Team at an early stage bootstrapped Edtech start-up.
 In my first job out of college, I worked across functions of Growth and got a flavour of how alternate education, start-ups and Growth in start-ups work.

 Among all the things that I learnt during my undergraduate years, what got me the most excited was the prospect of building an institution that would outlive all individuals involved.
 After spending about a year in my first job, I jumped ships to join a technology and research-based Greenfield University project called Plaksha.
 At Plaksha, I have been part of a 4 member team that is designing and executing the admissions and outreach process; crafting the first undergraduate class.